Live Aid at 40 – When Rock ‘n’ Roll Took On The World – Premieres at Sheffield DocFest 2025

 Being in my early teens at the time also meant it had a significant influence on my own appreciation of music, and it was a pleasure to be able to tell this updated story, and potentially introduce these characters and artists to a brand new audience.”

-Editor Paul Bernays reversioned ep 4 for CNN Originals.
+Paul Bernays reversioned Ep 4 for CNN Originals.

 1:30pm Sunday 22nd June at The Crucible Theatre, followed by a conversation with series producer Angus Macqueen